Skip to content

 Configuration Effect Description

-+ Iterative data generation Decomposition significantly improved
++ Iterative data generation Significant improvement in decomposition

-+ Cycle-consistency Significant improvement in logo fidelity
++ Cycle consistency Significant boost in logo fidelity

 Key Findings